 - Roll, cut to shape, and place on a prepared baking sheet.

 - Bake at 180C for approximately 10-15 minutes.
 Keep an eye on your cooking time – the smaller the treat, the shorter the baking time.
-I dehydrated my treats after baking, but this is optional depending on your preference for a soft cookie-style treat vs. a crunchier biscuit.
+I dehydrated my treats after baking.
+This is optional depending on your preference for a soft cookie treat vs. a crunchier biscuit.

 - Allow to cool before storage and serving.